 Extend the Payroll Tax Cut through 2012

-Funds to pay Social Security benefits come from two sources, the Federal Insurance Contributions Act (FICA) imposed on workers and the Self Employment Contributions Act (SECA) imposed on people who run their own businesses.
+on people who run their own businesses.
 Workers and their employers each pay 6.2 percent of wages up to a maximum, $110,100 in 2012.
-Self-employed workers pay 12.4 percent of wages up to the same maximum, equal to the combined employee-employer rate.
+Self-employed workers pay 12.4 percent of wages up to the same

 The Tax Relief Unemployment Insurance Reauthorization and Job Creation Act of 2010 reduced both FICA and SECA tax rates by 2 percentage points for 2011 in order to increase workers’ take-home pay and thus stimulate the economy through higher consumer spending.
 In December 2011, Congress extended the rate cut for two additional months through February 2012.